-Turkish people are very friendly and if you think it would be a rewarding experience to get invited into a family home for Turkish coffee or tea, then learn a little of their langauge will go a long way.
+Turkish people are very friendly, and if you earn yourself an invite into a local family home for Turkish coffee or tea, knowing a little of their langauge will go a long way.

-WorldNomads: But watch out for the men who take advantage of that friendly nature.
-Find out why "Hello, my friend!" is not always what you want to hear.
+Watch out for men who take advantage of that friendly nature, and find out why "Hello, my friend!" is not always what you want to hear.

-WorldNomads: Make sure you keep your cash and cards safe by following a few simple money security tips.
+Make sure you keep your cash and cards safe by following these simple money security tips.

-Turkey's location, in both Europe and Asia, has created a fusion where east meets west and while cities can be quite cosmopolitan, the rural communities retain their old customs and traditions.
-Wherever you chose to travel to in Turkey, you should be aware of the proper dress etiquette.
-If you are a woman travelling outside of tourist areas then you should you learn how to dress to avoid unwanted attention – escpecially women traveling outside tourist areas.
+Turkey's land mass straddles eastern Europe and western Asia, creating an incredible fusion culture where east meets west.
+While most cities are quite cosmopolitan, rural communities retain their old customs and traditions.
+Wherever you chose to travel in Turkey, be aware of the proper dress etiquette, and dress modestly to avoid unwanted attention – escpecially women traveling outside tourist areas.